TobikoData/sqlmesh/docs/guides/incremental_time.md

 FROM
     sqlmesh_example.incremental_model
 WHERE
-    ds BETWEEN @start_ds and @end_ds -- WHERE clause filters based on time
+    model_time_column BETWEEN @start_ds and @end_ds -- WHERE clause filters based on time
 ```

-The model configuration specifies that the column `ds` represents the time stamp for each row, and the model query contains a `WHERE` clause that uses the time column to filter the data.
+The model configuration specifies that the column `model_time_column` represents the time stamp for each row, and the model query contains a `WHERE` clause that uses the time column to filter the data.

 The `WHERE` clause uses the [SQLMesh predefined macro variables](../concepts/macros/macro_variables.md#predefined-variables) `@start_ds` and `@end_ds` to specify the date range.
 SQLMesh automatically substitutes in the correct dates based on which intervals are being processed in a job.